Thomas-Lesaffre/M2_project/README.md

 # M2_project

 Programs related to my master internship project.

-For the moment, the related manuscript can be found here: https://www.biorxiv.org/content/10.1101/420877v2
+For the moment, the related manuscript can be found here: https://doi.org/10.1101/420877.

+It is now recommended in _PeerCommunityIn Evol Biol_, recommendation by Thomas Bataillon can be found here: https://doi.org/10.24072/pci.evolbiol.100070.

 --------------------------------------------------------------------------------------------------